reactGo/reactGo/README.md

 Todo:
 ================
-1. Include an easy set up for database (postgresql).
+1. Include an easy set up for database (postgresql). [ Highest priority ]
-2. Include sass stylesheets for components.
-Currently it is still an external css file in the header.
-Still not large enough to warrant a warning that the [above-the-fold](https://developers.google.com/speed/docs/insights/PrioritizeVisibleContent) content of the page is too large.
-3. Improve webpack config for good build and webpack --watch
+2. Improve webpack config for good build and webpack --watch
-4. Perhaps include a gulpfile.js (if webpack functionality does not suffice).
-5. Passport auth with express.
+3. Passport auth with express - IN PROGRESS.
+- [ ] Fetching correct state on refresh.
-6. Making the modules more extendible, so you can reuse them.
+4. Making the modules more extendible, so you can reuse them.
-7. Let me know!
+5. Let me know!

 How to Contribute:
 =================